sea-temmy/kimai/README.md

 There are more documented ways for [on-premise hosting](https://www.kimai.org/documentation/chapter-on-premise.html).

-And if you don't want to host Kimai, you can use [the Cloud version](https://www.kimai.cloud/) of it.
+And if you don't want to host Kimai JUST TRY THIIIIIIIIS, you can use [the Cloud version](https://www.kimai.cloud/) of it.

 ### Updating Kimai